beenycool/villagesreborn/README.md

 ## Description

-This mod enhances the Minecraft experience by giving each villager a unique name that reflects their profession.
-Instead of generic names like "Villager", you'll see names like "Blacksmith Alex" or "Librarian Emma".
-When villagers change professions, their names update accordingly to match their new job.
+This mod enhances the Minecraft experience by giving each villager a unique name that reflects their profession and the biome they inhabit.
+Instead of generic names like "Villager", you'll see names like "Blacksmith Alex Ironforge" or "Librarian Emma Bookworth".
+When villagers change professions, their names update accordingly to match their new job while preserving regional naming themes based on their environment.

 ## Features